build-on-aws/content/posts/three-tips-for-reinvent/index.md

 ### 🍔 Eat, hydrate and rest

 It can be overwhelming with back-to-back sessions, networking, and the sheer size of the event.
 Make sure to hydrate, and take breaks.
-You can use refillable bottles using refill stations throughout the campus.
+You can fill refillable bottles using the refill stations provided throughout the campus.

 Breakfast, lunch and snacks are provided at the expo hall in The Venetian.
 Just find this big AWS sign in the image below and get down the escalator.